 Equality and Diversity

-Equality and Diversity South Central Ambulance Service (SCAS) is committed to engaging with the diverse local communities which it serves and recognises the benefits of having a diverse workforce.
+Equality and Diversity South Central Ambulance Service NHS Foundation Trust (SCAS) is committed to engaging with the diverse local communities which it serves and recognises the benefits of having a diverse workforce.